 Internet of Things has been in place for a decent time now and mobile apps are in an urge to catch up.
 Domestic objects connected to a mobile app helping in monitoring and communication in some cases is the immediate step that the apps are looking at.
 Smart homes, smart locks, Amazon Echo are some of the existing IoT.
 Now, it is expected to grow into the fields of healthcare, self-driving cars, routers, smart areas, etc. IoT gadgets and systems are in high demand.
 To match these, mobile apps are stepping up and 2020 could be the year for unimaginable growth in this aspect.

 Larger industries like hotels, museums, healthcare, etc., are using Beacon technology on a regular basis.
 Now is the time for the public to get into the groove as it is becoming more understandable for common users. virtual tours are more personalized and informative with Beacon technology.
 Its untapped potentials can grow into beacon-enabled airports, mobile payments, etc. The main use of Beacon technology is proximity marketing, thereby giving utmost customer experience for a mobile app user.

 There are arenas like easy usage in foldable phones, faster operations with 5G technology, mobile commerce, app security and much more that are trending in mobile apps.
 The above-mentioned are show only the tip of the iceberg.
 Mobile app experiences should become the easiest way to access anything in the world and one can safely say that we are well on our way to achieve that.
 Developers are keeping a tab on the current trends and are constantly looking to expand the horizon to help in smoother and better user experience.
-To know more on how to choose technology stack for mobile apps, click here.
+Know here how to choose technology stack for mobile apps.